PaloAltoNetworks-BD/nsx-ngfw-version-match/README.md

 Security
 --------

-A note about security.
-This script contains your Panorama credentials, so it is recommended to have the script owned by a specific user with limited
-access, and remove all permissions incuding read permissions for other users.
+A note about security: This script contains your Panorama credentials, so it is recommended to have the script owned by a specific user with limited access, and remove all permissions including read permissions for other users.

 For example: